 Overview of the fundamental algorithms

 Machines learn by following algorithms.
-Fundamentally, an algorithm is a list of rules to follow in order to solve a problem and they are what tell a computer what to do, when.
-Needless to say, algorithms are the 💣
+Fundamentally, an algorithm is a list of rules to follow in order to solve a problem.
+They tell a computer what to do and when.

 There are many, many different algorithms out there that do all manner of things, but the basics of machine learning are built on a few tried-and-true ones.